NateyJay/UMayor-bioinformatics/Phylogenetics/README.md

 Data source:
 https://doi.org/10.1073/pnas.1608765113
-Orthogroup 3861

-From this, we have a set of protein-sequences in FASTA format.

-Gene families are derived based on incongruent species and gene phylogenies
+Gene families from this paper are derived based on incongruent species and gene phylogenies I have downloaded 'Orthogroup 3861' from this paper as a set of protein-sequences in FASTA format.

 ## 1) Form a gene-family alignment